Dwurian/DATA-310/Mar26.md

-# March 26 Informal Response
+# Mar 26 Informal Response

 For this excercise I downloaded and compiled the geospatial raster data for Jordan.
 The raster is stacked on 52 second-level administration districts.
 The summary statistics of several districts are displayed below: